crystal-lang/crystal-db/README.md

 # crystal-db

 Common db api for crystal.
-You will need to a specific driver to access a database.
+You will need to have a specific driver to access a database.

 * [sqlite](https://github.com/crystal-lang/crystal-sqlite3)
 * [mysql](https://github.com/crystal-lang/crystal-mysql)